-The cricket season has arrived.
-The rugby has finished, the Pagoda Shoot is over for another year and the ground is ready for cricket.
-We start on the evening of Friday 26th April - see this page on the website for full details.
+We start on the evening of Monday 20th April - see this page on the website for full details.
 If you want a quick guide for the season please go to the “All you need to know” page on our website.
 Please come along, bring your friends and enjoy the summer at RCC.

-2018 was a glorious summer for cricket and a remarkable year for RCC Juniors.
-Now for a big “thank you”.
 RCC is an amateur sports club and is wholly dependent on volunteers.
 We are all incredibly fortunate to have so many people who dedicate time and passion to help the club thrive.
 If you are a Welfare Officer, Age Group Manager, Kit Supremo, Grounds and Facilities miracle worker, mid-week scorer or umpire, or Sunday morning cat herder (and all those other roles that I have missed) I offer you my warmest thanks.
 You are Richmond Cricket Club.
-One final thank you to Emily Nelson has been truly amazing as the Clubs Child Welfare Officer over many years.
-She has now handed over to Neil Warton (thanks in advance Neil!) and was rightly elected as a life Vice President of the club at the Richmond Sumer Clubs AGM.
-Congratulations Emily.
+We need more help.
+Whatever your skillset please get in touch.
+We particular need help with communications and social media, with fundraising and social events.
+And an age group manager for the U8s.

-I offer special thanks to our sponsors - Chestertons.
+Once again I am delighted to offer special thanks to our sponsors - Chestertons.
 The financial contribution that they make to the club is a significant and important one, but our estate agent friends go well beyond that.
 They are regular hosts at club events and enthusiastic supporters of RCC Juniors.
 We wear our purple coaches tops with pride! ....and if you have a house to sell please do go along to your local Chesterons branch and let them know you are from RCC.

 RCC Juniors stands for “cricket for all and for elite player development” and it is a juggling act to manage this balance effectively.
-Turn up on a Sunday morning or a Friday evening and you will see that there is always a happy buzz about both Old Deer Park (ODP) and the Newman Cricket Ground (NCG) at Christ’s School.
-And if you take a look at the league and cup results from last year you will see that we have some very talented cricketers too!
+Turn up on a Sunday morning or a Monday evening and you will see that there is always a happy buzz about both Old Deer Park (ODP) and the Newman Cricket Ground (NCG) at Christ’s School.
+The league and cup results from last year were again strong and we have a growing group of very talented cricketers making their mark at representative level.
 The girls age groups continue to grow and are thriving and under the leadership from Chris and the team - this is set to continue.
 There is no doubt that we are delivering on cricket for all.

 We are well represented (boys and girls) on the Middlesex and Surrey County pathways and that is a testament to the talent of the players and of the high quality cadre of coaches who are now part of RCC.
 This team, under the oversight of Director of Cricket (DoC) Adam London, are highly qualified and experienced and mean that RCC is becoming a destination for ambitious young cricketers.